pyrox18/GuidBase64/README.md

 The base 64 representation uses a URL- and filename-safe character set based on [RFC 4648 Section 5](https://tools.ietf.org/html/rfc4648#section-5) and strips padding by default (see the "Usage: Advanced Configuration" section to learn how to configure this behaviour).

-Some of the code here is referenced from [this blog post by Mads Kristensen](https://madskristensen.net/blog/a-shorter-and-url-friendly-guid/).
+This library borrows implementation concepts from [this blog post by Mads Kristensen](https://madskristensen.net/blog/a-shorter-and-url-friendly-guid/) and [this blog post by Dave Transom](https://www.singular.co.nz/2007/12/shortguid-a-shorter-and-url-friendly-guid-in-c-sharp/).

 ## Usage